“Your labs look normal.”

 This disconnect happens more often than people realize.
 Normal lab results and normal blood work are important, but they don’t always explain why someone feels unwell.
 Medicine isn’t practiced solely through numbers.
 Symptoms, timing, and how your body functions day to day are equally important parts of a complete medical evaluation.

-To understand why you can be sick with "healthy" blood work, you first have to understand how those reference ranges are created.
-Lab ranges are generally based on population averages, a statistical bell curve of the people who visited that lab.
+To understand why you can be sick despite normal blood test results, you first have to understand how those reference ranges are created.
+Most blood testing labs create reference ranges using averages from large populations i.e these lab ranges are generally based on population averages, a statistical bell curve of the people who visited that lab.

 Falling within the "normal" range simply means you fall within the middle 95% of that population.
-It does not necessarily mean that specific level is optimal for your unique physiology.
-For example, a thyroid level that is technically normal for the general population might be too low for you to feel energetic and well.
+It does not necessarily mean that specific level is optimal for your unique physiology or explain your symptoms.
+Properly understanding lab results requires looking at symptoms, medical history, and overall health, not just numbers alone.

 Many medical conditions develop gradually.
-In early stages, the body may already be reacting, even though blood work hasn’t shifted enough to raise red flags.
+In early stages, the body may already be reacting, even though blood work hasn’t shifted enough fall outside normal lab values and what they mean.

 For example: